 It is important that you speak about the key information in the image.
 This is not a test of your analytical skills, so don’t worry about capturing each and everything.

-Your response should follow a proper structure and your speaking should display good quality of pronunciation and fluency.
+Your response to PTE Describe Image questions should follow a proper structure and your speaking should display good quality of pronunciation and fluency.

 In our PTE coaching program, we go through each and every point in detail.